dreamos82/Dreamos64/README.md

 ## What it does

-Actually nothing! :D
+Actually nothing (more or less)! :D

-It just prints the OS name and another string.
+It just prints the OS name and few other string.

-What i have implemented so far:
+But at kernel level several things have been implemented:

 * Long mode
 * Kernel load in higher half